 Barkhan is located at the distance of 418 km from Quetta city via Loralai on the National Highway N70.
-Barkhan has hot summers whereas winters become mild.
+Barkhan has hot summers due to barren mountain ranges, whereas winters become mild.

 Awaran has rich resources of coal, oil and gypsum.
-The importance of this district is due to the discovery of first dinosaur fossils in Pakistan by Geological Survy of Pakistan.
+The importance of this district is due to the discovery of first dinosaur fossils in Pakistan by Geological Survey of Pakistan.